kuj0210/IoT-Pet-Home-System/.README/Notes/DB_Query_description.md

 ```

 For each platform, use the above SQL statement. <br/>
-When a user uses the command "[등록]",they use this SQL statement.
+When a user uses the command "[등록]", this SQL statement is used.

 ## 4. Examples of Using <br/>